dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 }
 ```

-For now, however, we have to make due without such a feature.
+For now, however, we have to do without such a feature.
 I therefore created a simple Angular module to make it more convenient to define eager loaded providers.
 Combined with the ES6 [spread operator](https://developer.mozilla.org/nl/docs/Web/JavaScript/Reference/Operators/Spread_operator) this module makes it very easy to use eager loading.
 Here's the same solution using that module: